ontherays/AWS_Cloud_Foundations_Study_Notes/Module 3.md

 #### AWS Storage Services

-- [Amazon Simple Storage Services (S3)](https://aws.amazon.com/s3/) - Object storage service that offers industry-leading scalability, data availability, security, and performance.
+- [Amazon Simple Storage Services (S3)](https://aws.amazon.com/s3/) - is an object storage service that offers scalability, data availability, security, and performance.
+Use it to store and protect any amount of data for websites, mobile apps, backup and restore, archive, enterprise applications, Internet of Things (IoT) devices, and big data analytics.
-- [Amazon Elastic Block Storage (EBS)](https://aws.amazon.com/ebs) - An easy to use, high performance block storage service designed for use with Amazon Elastic Compute Cloud (EC2) for both throughput and transaction intensive workloads at any scale.
+- [Amazon Elastic Block Storage (EBS)](https://aws.amazon.com/ebs) - is high-performance block storage that is designed for use with Amazon EC2 for both throughput and transaction intensive workloads.
+It is used for a broad range of workloads, such as relational and non-relational databases, enterprise applications, containerized applications, big data analytics engines, file systems, and media workflows
 - [Amazon Elastic File System (EFS)](https://aws.amazon.com/efs/) - A simple, scalable, fully managed elastic NFS file system for use with AWS Cloud services and on-premises resources.
+It is built to scale on demand to petabytes, growing and shrinking automatically as you add and remove files.
+It reduces the need to provision and manage capacity to accommodate growth.
 - [Amazon Simple Storage Service Glacier](https://aws.amazon.com/glacier/) - A secure, durable, and extremely low-cost Amazon S3 cloud storage classes for data archiving and long-term backup.
+It is designed to deliver high durability, and to provide comprehensive security and compliance capabilities to meet stringent regulatory requirements.

 #### AWS Compute Services